Art At The Airport

 Walk into the Truckee Tahoe Airport’s main terminal building, and you’ll immediately notice the captivating, eclectic and inspiring artwork hanging on its walls.

-“Art At The Airport”, a program now in its fifth year, was developed by local Truckee resident and artist, Carole Sesko.
+“Art At The Airport”, a program that started with the grand opening of the terminal building in the winter-spring of 2012, was developed by local Truckee resident and artist, Carole Sesko.
 As coordinator and curator, Carole creatively designs the exhibit displays featuring local and regional artists.
 The artwork not only adds color and intrigue to the building, but also gives artists the opportunity to showcase and even sell their artwork.

 “Ninety percent of our artists are local or regional.
 Once in a while, we’ll add art from out of the area to expose the community to a new artist.
 We’ve featured artists from Boston to Berkeley,” said Sesko.